12 Best Chest and Triceps Exercises (With Workout Routines)

 Some people prefer to perform chest and tricep exercises and workouts for strength, while others are more interested in workouts for building muscle.

-Again, the different goals for training will mostly affect how many reps, sets, and weights are done for the chest and tricep workouts.
+Again, the different training goals will mostly affect the number of reps, sets, and weights used for the chest and tricep workouts.

-Strength and muscle mass training have many similarities, but there are also some differences.
-In this chest and tricep workout, you will target both types of gains.
+Strength and muscle mass training have many similarities but also some differences.
+In this chest and tricep workout, you will target both gains.

 • Strength training involves lifting heavy weights.
 Powerlifters and weightlifters routinely train with weights in the 1–5 repetition range (>85% of 1RM).
 Although higher rep ranges (less than 6 reps) have also been proven effective for strength gains.